Roald87/TwinCatChangelog/docs/tc3.md

 <!-- prettier-ignore-start -->
 !!! warning
     While converting TwinCAT 3.0 projects into the TwinCAT 3.1 unexpected Negations and Edge Detection can occur in FBD/LD.
-Please check your application after the conversion process.
+Please check your app after the conversion process.
 <!-- prettier-ignore-end -->

 ### Features